 Hook-and-line vessels that were observed landed 14.4% less catch and 9.1% more species than unobserved vessels.
 Trawl vessels that were observed fished in 4.2% fewer areas and were 8.4% shorter in duration than unobserved vessels.
 There were no differences between observed and unobserved trips for vessels that fished pot gear.
 Taken together, there is evidence of an observer effect in trip selection hook-and-line and trawl gear.

 Six trip metrics were evaluated for each of the 6 time periods (36 comparisons).
 Of the 36 tests, 18 showed significant differences between observed and unobserved trips providing evidence of an observer effect in vessel selection.

-Based on the 2014 Annual Report and recommendations made by NMFS, the Council provided a number of recommendations for consideration in the development of the 2016 Annual Deployment Plan and future annual reports, including:
+Based on the 2014 Annual Report and recommendations made by NOAA Fisheries, the Council provided a number of recommendations for consideration in the development of the 2016 Annual Deployment Plan and future annual reports, including:

 - Provide additional information on observer rates and percent coverage by gear type, in addition to numbers of trips by coverage category (full or partial coverage).

 - Determine best approaches to a trip identifier tied to landings data to provide a linkage between ODDS and eLandings and improve data analysis, including those trips delivered to a tender.